CYP152N1/plddt2csv/README.md

 # plddt2csv
-Extract the plddt value of Alphafold2 from .pkl to .csv file This program was only checked my condition. (centos7, python3)
+Extract the plddt value of Alphafold2 from .pkl to .csv & .pdb file

+This program was only checked my condition. (centos7, python3)

 --------------